Semi-Lagrangian schemes for linear and fully non-linear diffusion equations

-In this section we introduce new second order SL schemes of the form \eqref{FD}--\eqref{FD_BC} for non-degenerate grids of tensor product type.
-These schemes are based on monotone cubic Hermite interpolation \cite{FC,EJL}, and are consistent for monotone solutions of the scheme.
-We will call these schemes monotone cubic interpolation SL schemes or MCSL schemes in short.
+In this section we introduce spatially second order accurate SL schemes \eqref{FD}--\eqref{FD_BC} for non-degenerate tensor product grids.
+These schemes are based on monotonicity preserving cubic (MPC) Hermite interpolation \cite{FC,EJL} and will be denoted MPCSL schemes in short.
+They are consistent for monotone (in coordinate directions) solutions of the scheme, but they are not monotone.

-To define monotone cubic Hermite interpolation, we start by considering a 1D function $\phi$.
-For each sub-interval $[x_i,x_{i+1}]$, $i\in\Z$, we construct a cubic Hermite interpolant